JamesNugent-Insights/Portfolio/README.md

 ## What I Do

-I help small and medium-sized businesses with data analysis, reporting, and dashboard development, alongside budgeting, forecasting, and financial modelling support
+I help businesses turn data into actionable insights through reporting and dashboards, while also providing expertise in budgeting, forecasting, and financial modelling.

 ## What I Can Help With